City Without Baseball

 City Without Baseball (無野之城; stylized: 無野の城; jyutping: mou^{4} je^{5} zi^{1} sing^{4}) is a 2008 Hong Kong drama film starring Ron Heung and other members of the Hong Kong National Baseball Team.
-It is directed by South African-born Hong Kong filmmaker Lawrence Ah Mon, about a city where baseball is almost unknown, and where the team plays to empty stadia.
+It is directed by South African-born Hong Kong filmmaker Lawrence Ah Mon, about a city where baseball is almost unknown, and where the team plays to empty stadiums.
+The film explores several themes traditionally regarded as "taboo" in Hong Kong society.

-The film explores several themes traditionally regarded as 'taboo' in Hong Kong society.
-The film is the first of seven such films by Scud (the production-crediting name of Hong Kong writer/film producer Danny Cheng Wan-Cheung).
-The six later films are: Permanent Residence in 2009, Amphetamine in 2010, Love Actually...
-Sucks! in 2011, Voyage in 2013, Utopians in 2015 and Thirty Years of Adonis in 2017.
-His eighth film, Apostles, was made in 2022, as was his ninth, Bodyshop.

-His tenth and final film, Naked Nations: Hong Kong Tribe, is currently in production.
+City Without Baseball is the first of eleven publicly released films by Scud (the production-crediting name of Hong Kong writer/director/film producer Danny Cheng Wan-Cheung).
+The other films include: Permanent Residence (2009), Amphetamine (2010), Love Actually...
+Sucks!
+(2011), Voyage (2013), Utopians (2015) and Thirty Years of Adonis (2017).
+His eighth film, Apostles, was made in 2022, as was the ninth, Bodyshop.
+Scud's tenth and eleventh films (his final projects prior to retirement), Naked Nations: Hong Kong Tribe and Ghosts Just Wanna Have Fun, were produced in 2024.